 In order to qualify for a precious metals IRA, coins and bullion have to reach a level of certifiable purity.
 In other words, that bag of old silver dollars your grandfather left you might be of some numismatic value to coin collectors, but these coins do not meet the following IRS standards:

 Only fine silver coins and bullion (.999 or higher) can be included in a precious metals IRA, which is why U.S. silver coins minted before 1965 are not allowed because they contain higher percentages of base alloys.
-Fine silver bullion bars can be purchased in 100 and 1000 troy oz. amounts, and coins such as US Silver Eagles, Mexican Silver Libertads and Canadian Silver Maple Leafs also meet IRS standards.
+Fine silver bullion bars can be purchased in 100 and 1000 troy oz. amounts, and silver coins such as Silver American Eagles, Mexican Silver Libertads and Canadian Silver Maple Leafs also meet IRS standards.

 Platinum and Palladium